sbrl/skyliner/README.md

  - `outline`: string - The type of outline item to generate.
 If not specified, no outline item will be generated.
  - `switch_state`: string - The name of the alternate state to switch to.
 This will happen as soon as this item is chosen by the Lexer.
  - `parent_type`: string - The type of direct parent that this rule must have to trigger at all.
+ - `children`: boolean - Whether this item can have children or not.
+If false, then this item isn't put on the stack for computing `parent_type`.

 Only `regex` is required.